-Remember the days when your parents had a say over everything in your life?
-They made decisions about what you ate for dinner, what time you went to bed, and what you wore to school, along with a myriad of other day to day decisions.
+Updated March 22, 2021 – Remember the days when your parents had a say over everything in your life?
+They made decisions about what you ate for breakfast, what time you went to bed, and what you wore to school, along with a myriad of other day to day decisions.

-Here’s how to get power of attorney over an aging parent:
+Here’s how to get a power of attorney for an elderly parent:

-- Speak with your parents to ensure they’re aware they are giving you power of attorney and all it entails
+- Speak with your parent to ensure they’re aware they are giving you power of attorney and all it entails

 - Have them sign a written authorization that states all the provisions of power of attorney